GoodbyteCo/Linter-Config/eslint/README.md

 npm install eslint-config-goodbyte-styleguide --save-dev
 ```

-and add it to your `.eslintrc` file:
+Then, add it to your `.eslintrc` file:

 ```json
 {